richardbolt/livestreamtally/README.md

 This project uses Swift Package Manager for dependency management.
 To work on the project:

 1. Clone the repository
-2. Open the project in Xcode or your preferred editor
+2. Open the project in Xcode or your preferred editor (like Cursor in which this app was built!)
 3. Run `make` or `make build` to build the project
 4. Run `OS_ACTIVITY_MODE=debug make run` to run the app in debug mode